 01 of 03

-Pick Up Stitches
+Pick up Stitches

 Adding a knit-on border to a finished piece of knitting can give a pattern made of multiple blocks more cohesion, or it can just make an afghan or blanket look more finished.

-To begin, choose your yarn that you want to use for the border, which can be the same as one used in the afghan or a coordinating yarn or color.
+To begin, choose the yarn that you want to use for the border, which can be the same as one used in the afghan or a coordinating yarn or color.
 Choose a circular knitting needle of the appropriate size for the yarn you're using, with a cable long enough to comfortably accommodate the number of stitches you'll have but short enough to work with without stretching the work too much.

 Playing with borders on swatches is a great way to learn what you like in terms of how many or how few stitches to pick up.
 It's also a good way to experiment if you might want to do a border of a particular pattern stitch and aren't sure how it will look.

-If knitting a basic border like Garter Stitch, the number of stitches you pick up doesn't matter, though there should be a uniform number on corresponding sides.
+If knitting a basic border like garter stitch, the number of stitches you pick up doesn't matter, though there should be a uniform number on corresponding sides.
 If you're knitting ribbing or a pattern stitch, ensure you pick up the right number of stitches to make the pattern work.Continue to 2 of 3 below.

 02 of 03